Turkey for Solo Travelers: Istanbul, Ephesus & Cappadocia

 Included meals: Breakfast, Dinner

 Board a flight to the western city of Izmir this morning.
 Then, head south, tracing the Aegean Sea, to the historic Ephesus Region.
-Arrive at your hotel and freshen up, then head to a local restaurant with your group for an included dinner, served with beer or wine.
+Arrive at your hotel and freshen up, then enjoy an included dinner with your group, served with beer or wine.

 Day 5: Sightseeing tour of Ephesus